 C. And finally a phase which requires some major changes.

 The poet-filmmaker Jean Cocteau had wished that mirrors, while mirroring us, would add some actual reflecting; unfortunately, in our universe of unfettered images, his wish has become just another dreamer’s fantasy.
 Adorned with the equivalent of cheap make-up kits – the myriad of filter apps/software – our flow of images is ever more competitive in its search of attention, of “clients.”
 It is time to face the (Jungian) shadows: what needs to happen next may not involve images…

 In parallel, as a great many survivors are no longer with us, I wonder whether it is time to envision some clear strategies – i.e., do we need to start thinking of “time-capsules”?
 In that sense I have addressed erosion and co-optation issues in The Holocaust in 1,000 Years, a talk given both at St. Louis University (Media Ecology Association) and at Fordham University (NYC/General Semantics Conference).

-My current activity as the Unlearning Specialist at The School of No Media represents one effort to explore such abstract concepts as non-representation and non-images.
+About 10 years ago, a brain hemorrhage only consolidated my desire to further this type of unmasking and pushed me towards becoming the Unlearning Specialist at The School of No Media, the endless effort to explore such abstract concepts as non-representation and non-images.

 Can one use words to go beyond them?
 I seem to be caught up in what I could call blindspotting, or fishing for lures.

 * One was last seen alive in Auschwitz in the line leading to the gas chamber, two of them died shortly after Hungarian fascists brought Jews to be shot into to the freezing Danube.